Want to learn new ways to make extra money?

 Well-organized financial documents help you compare where your business is going to where it’s been.

-Track your growth, losses, successes and failures so that you always have a sense of how your business is doing.
-When you project future revenue, expenses and cash flow, use financial records to assess what’s working, what you need to change and where you need to focus for future projections.
+Track your growth, losses, successes, and failures to understand how your business is doing.
+When you project future revenue, expenses, and cash flow, use financial records to assess what’s working, what you need to change, and where you need to focus for future projections.

 6. Tight Accounts Receivables Management

-However, if you get overly comfortable with the idea that clients will pay sooner or later, your net 30 accounts receivables can easily grow to net 60 or 90.
-That stymies your cash flow and makes it hard to maintain your budget.
-Don’t set the precedent of loosening your AR management.
+If you get comfortable with late clients payments, your net 30 accounts receivables can easily grow to net 60 or 90.
+That hinders your cash flow and makes it hard to maintain your budget.
+Don’t loosen your AR management.

-Stay on top of accounts receivables and keep the turnaround time as consistent as possible, which makes financial planning easier across the board.
+Stay on top of accounts receivables and keep the turnaround time as consistent as possible.
+It will make financial planning easier across the board.

 7. Tempered Staffing Growth

-Bringing on new talent to help shoulder the work is exciting, but you have to account for salary costs as well as indirect costs like office supplies, extra utilities, payroll taxes, benefit expectations, and more.
-Ultimately, if you cannot sustain these costs, you may have to let someone go – one of the worst aspects of being a boss.
+Bringing on new talent is exciting, but you have to account for salary costs as well as indirect costs like office supplies, extra utilities, payroll taxes, benefit expectations, and more.
+If you cannot sustain these costs, you may have to let someone go — one of the worst aspects of being a boss.

 Temper your staff growth.
 Don’t hire people until you have a sustainable, long-term position for them.
-If you need help, outsource some processes, reach out to the gig economy or hire a consultant.
+If you need help, outsource some processes, reach out to the gig economy, or hire a virtual assistant.

 8. Rainy Day Funds

-Even with the most carefully-crafted plan, unexpected expenses can pop up.
-To prevent turbulence from halting your momentum, have a rainy day fund in place.
+Even with the most carefully crafted plan, unexpected expenses arise.
+To prevent a halt in your momentum, have a business emergency fund in place.

 This could be cash savings, access to a line of credit, or even well-organized documents that boost your ability to access emergency financing.

 This is one of those business management tips that no one talks about until the inevitable happens.